 Remember how Coca-Cola always uses red colour to display its immense energy and liveliness?

-This is the kind of model that you should embrace in your practice, too.
+This is the kind of model that you should embrace to win at social media challenges, too.

 5 – Targeting the right audience and growing it

 Using social media as a tool, you have the privilege to divide your target group into all sorts of smaller units according to various preferences: age, gender, location, education, etc.

 However, some marketers accept a generic approach and waste money targeting global audiences.

 They do not care about the peculiarities of the business and the differences between a 12-year old school kid and a 60-year old accountant.

 This also reflects on brand design and visuals, which prevents companies from growing the number of followers.

 If you want to avoid this, you need to identify your buyer persona precisely and focus all efforts on indulging this sort of user.

 Knowing this is the only way to address an average customer consistently and adequately.
 Services like Famoid can help you grow your followers to help you find your target audience.